 In Rajasthan cooked leaves are eaten to treat night blindness.
 For spermatogenesis, the leaves are soaked in water to prepare jelly which is eaten.
 In Kenya, the infusion of leaves is given to treat stomach ache.
 In Tanzania, the leaves decoction is indicated in female infertility.

 Cocculus hirsutus is perennial, twinning shrub that belongs to family Menispermaceae, the plant family to which some very important medicinal plant such as Kakamari/ Kakkaikkollividai, Giloy/Guduchi, Pitasara/ Manjalkodi etc. belong.
 In India, this plant is found throughout tropical and sub-tropical parts.
-For medicinal purpose whole plant is used.
+For the medicinal purpose whole plant is used.
 The plant root causes sweat, loosen stools and increase bowel movements and restores normal health.
-The leaves juice is given to treat leucorrhoea, gonorrhoea, tiredness, fever and diseases that are caused due to excess heat inside body.
+The leaves juice is given to treat leucorrhoea, gonorrhea, tiredness, fever and diseases that are caused due to excess heat inside the body.

 SPECIES: Cocculus hirsutus